JarryShaw/PyPCAPKit/examples/benchmark/README.rst

 A ratio there would be worse than redundant: ratios are normalised *within* one environment, so dividing across two interpreters yields a number that is neither engine's speed nor the interpreter's.
-The snippet says so in its own prose, because the person reading the table in ``README.rst`` later is not the person who read this file.
+The snippet says so in its own prose, because the person reading the table in the docs later is not the person who read this file.

 **The ratio table is normalised to the default engine measured in the same